Robert Watson

 FreeBSD

 FreeBSD is a freely available operating system based on BSD 4.4Lite from the University of California at Berkeley's Computer Systems Research Group (CSRG).
-I'm a member of the FreeBSD Core Team, security officer team, and release engineering team.
-I'm an active developer in the areas of security and file systems.
+I'm a past member of the FreeBSD Core Team, security officer team, and release engineering team.
+My areas of work have included the network stack, file systems, and security.

 I joined the board of the FreeBSD Foundation as president in 2003; the Foundation sponsors a number of BSD-related conferences, including AsiaBSDCon, EuroBSDCon, and BSDCan, as well as several FreeBSD Developer Summits each year.
 If you or your company rely on FreeBSD, please consider making a donation to the Foundation to help support the developers and development effort for FreeBSD.
 Helping to support the developer community by sponsoring developer travel, hardware, conferences, etc, is vital to continuing the highly successful development work of the FreeBSD Project.